-The Corporation had a cash balance at September 30, 2019 of \$436,034 (2018 - \$515,255).
+The Corporation had a cash balance at December 31, 2019 of \$341,697 (September 30, 2019 - \$436,034).

-At September 30, 2019 the Corporation had a working capital deficit of \$2,497,778 the development of the Corporation's products and to provide sufficient working capital.
+At December 31, 2019 the Corporation had a working capital deficit of \$387,642 (September 30, 2019 - 2,497,778).
+In order to meet the Corporation's anticipated working capital requirements it will be required to attract additional funds through the issue of debt, equity or other business means to further the development of the Corporation's products and to provide sufficient working capital.
 The Corporation monitors its working capital position and makes changes or reductions in expenditures to help sustain sufficient liquidity to meet liabilities on a timely basis.